 For Utah drivers caught drinking under the influence of alcohol, a reduced charge of “impaired driving” presents a good option for resolving a DUI case.
 A charge of impaired driving does not carry the harsh penalties under Utah law associated with a Utah DUI charge.
 Unlike a DUI conviction, the reduced charge of impaired driving avoids the suspension of the driver’s license.
+It is wise to rely on a DUI attorney Salt Lake when trying to reduce or expunge a DUI charge.

 Under Utah statutory law, an impaired driving charge is not filed as an independent charge in a court of law.
 To negotiate a plea to impaired driving, a driver must first be charged with DUI under the Utah DUI laws.